Graduate Admission

 • Students must complete initial counseling prior to receiving the grant, subsequent counseling prior to each award year, and exit counseling after leaving the university.

-• Students must complete a TEACH Grant Agreement to Serve or Repay (Agreement) each year to receive a TEACH grant.
+• Students must complete a TEACH Agreement to Serve or Repay (Agreement) each year to receive a TEACH grant.
 Information about high-need fields and schools serving low-income students, eligibility requirements, grant conditions, and the service agreement is available at StudentAid.gov.